-Posted at 15:18h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Using My Blocks 0 Comments
+Posted at 15:18h in Pattern Making Instructions, Pattern Puzzles 0 Comments

 Our Saturday’s #PatternPuzzle attracted a few new players and some very interesting answers.
 Turning the pattern shape upside-down for the puzzle post will always challenge perceptions.
 By the afternoon Doris had identified the shape as a skirt, then Andra gave us the detail of all the features in the skirt.

-To begin the pattern trace out your skirt blocks, making a full front copy of the skirt for this asymmetric style.
+To begin the pattern trace out your skirt block, making a full front copy of the skirt for this asymmetric style.